Take the plunge to living the expat lifestyle.

 P.S.
-Fellow trailing expat partners – if you’re feeling loneliness – reach out to me and let’s chat.
+Fellow expats – if you’re feeling loneliness – reach out to me and let’s chat.
 You are not alone 😉

-Attitude can also change the landscape of your experience.
+Attitude can change the landscape of your experience.
 In the early months of life abroad, I had times of loneliness.
 My amazing husband responded to my needs and said, “that’s it, we’re moving back.”
-My immediate reaction was “no”.
-I recognized I was having bad moments that came in waves.
+My immediate reaction was “no. I recognized I was having bad moments that came in waves.
 I was determined to shake off that heavy blanket off indefinitely.

 There is it.
 The top 10 things to know about life abroad.